Research + Reform

 Thorn (2022b).
 Online grooming: Examining risky encounters amid everyday digital socialization.
 Retrieved from https://info.thorn.org/hubfs/Research/2022_Online_Grooming_Report.pdf

 Thorn (2019).
 Sextortion: Summary findings from a 2017 survey of 2,097 survivors.
-Retrieved from: https://www.thorn.org/wp-content/uploads/2019/12/Sextortion_Wave2Report_121919.pdf
+Retrieved from https://www.thorn.org/wp-content/uploads/2019/12/Sextortion_Wave2Report_121919.pdf

 UK Safer Internet Centre (2020).
 ‘Disturbing’ rise in videos of children who have been groomed into filming their own abuse.
-Retrieved from: https://www.saferinternet.org.uk/blog/%E2%80%98disturbing%E2%80%99-rise-videos-children-who-have-been-groomed-filming-their-own-abuse
+Available from https://www.saferinternet.org.uk/blog/%E2%80%98disturbing%E2%80%99-rise-videos-children-who-have-been-groomed-filming-their-own-abuse

 UK Safer Internet Centre, Netsafe, & Office of the eSafety Commissioner (2017).
 Young people and sexting – attitudes and behaviours: Research findings from the United Kingdom, New Zealand and Australia.
 Retrieved from: https://www.esafety.gov.au/-/media/cesc/documents/corporate-office/young_people_and_sexting_attitudes_and_behaviours_pdf.pdf